Iguanas are lizards.

 Iguanas are not fierce and some kinds are popular as pets.

-Iguanas are omnivores, although they eat mostly plants such as fruit, leaves, berries and flowers.
-However, they do eat insects also.
+Iguanas are herbivores, they eat mostly plants such as fruit, leaves, berries and flowers.
 Marine iguanas eat seaweed and sea algae.

 Iguana Life cycle